About the Rural Women's Network

 In May 1991 a Rural Women's Conference was held in Parkes.
 Participants identified the need for rural women to have more opportunities to network, share ideas, access information and have a voice in decision making.
 As a result, the RWN was set up in 1992.

-- Connect you with key individuals, groups and agencies and provide contacts.
+- Connect you with key people, groups and agencies.

 A large portion of RWN time is spent on specific projects and activities.
 Many of these projects are developed and coordinated in partnerships with other agencies, organisations and community groups.